-Dan Clem is director of marketing at AlertNow, a Raleigh company that provides a rapid notification service focused on the education market.
+Dan Clem is director of marketing at AlertNow (acquired by Blackboard in 2010), a Raleigh company that provides a rapid notification service focused on the education market.
 The company targets its pitch to the district superintendent and his or her staff.
 Knowing that their product is not the cheapest option, Clem says, his message is reliability and customer service that answers phones 24/7.

 "Make your customers happy," Clem says.
 "Then they become your sales force."